yofabronecoforo/C6EGHV/README.md

 # Enhanced Goodies and Hostile Villagers (EGHV) for Civilization VI
 A mod which enables additional Frontend and Ingame settings related to Tribal Village (Goody Hut) rewards.

-The above image, and all other image(s) reflecting game content herein, reflect an Advanced Setup with Gathering Storm rules; actual configuration options will vary with different rules and/or available additional content.
-Icons may not be accurate; the correct ones are shown in the reward tables below.

 # Overview
 EGHV performs a fairly comprehensive overhaul of and extension to the Goody Hut reward system.
 Many new Frontend options relating to Goody Huts are available within the game's single-player Advanced Setup and multi-player Host Game, including:
 - A custom picker for selecting exactly which rewards, if any, will have a chance of being provided by a Goody Hut ingame.
 As with the built-in pickers for City-States and Natural Wonders, undesired rewards can be excluded.